frankyeh/DSI-Studio-Website/doc/menu_tracts.md

 - DTI measurements such as FA, MD, AD, and RD;
 - values sampled from additional images inserted into the tracking window.

+Tract count is a property of the tractography sampling and tracking settings.
+It should not be interpreted as an axon count or direct biological connection strength.

 For along-tract variation rather than one summary value, use **Tract Profile**.
 See [AutoTrack and Tractometry](/doc/gui_t3_atk.html#tractometry).

 ## Convert tracts to regions